THOMASELOVE/500-classes-2023/class01/survey-summary.md

 - I want to become an expert at designing observational studies, identifying sources of bias or inaccurate/embellished inferences/associations/conclusions, and communicating my work with correct terminology
 - Matching.
 Better critique of observational studies.
 - I enjoy your courses and teaching style, and want to learn more about observational studies and propensity analyses.
+- Ways to compare effectiveness of treatments when not assigned at random.

 # Tell us something interesting or fun (or both) about you.

+Here are the 12 responses from students, with one response added by Dr. Love.

 1. I am a musician (drummer) and play in a local band.
-2. I got married on October 1st!
-3. I have fish.
-4. I am pivoting my career into type one diabetes research.
+2. I am pivoting my career into type one diabetes research.
+3. I got married on October 1st!
+4. I have fish.
+5. I have a poor sense of self-awareness, so I am not able to think of anything fun about myself.
-5. I love puzzles and have completed more than 70 different escape rooms.
+6. I love puzzles and have completed more than 70 different escape rooms.
-6. I recently started learning how to ice skate.
+7. I recently started learning how to ice skate.
-7. I spend my free time playing racket sports (ping pong, pickleball, tennis.)
+8. I spend my free time playing racket sports (ping pong, pickleball, tennis.)
-8. I was an extra in a movie.
+9. I was an extra in a movie.
-9. I was once attacked by a Koala.
+10. I was once attacked by a Koala.
-10. I went to Ireland over winter break.
+11. I went to Ireland over winter break.
-11. My family and I do the New York Times crossword puzzle together four days a week (Thursday - Sunday.)
+12. My family and I do the New York Times crossword puzzle together four days a week (Thursday - Sunday.)
-12. My best friend is my dog, Teddy.
+13. My best friend is my dog, Teddy.

 # Your Questions, My Answers